lawrencefeng17/lawrencefeng17.github.io/alignment_S25.md

 ---

-## Agenda for February 28, 2025: Scalable Oversight
+## Agenda for March 14, 2025: Scalable Oversight

 ### 1. Core Content and Discussions